-evident.
+WHEREAS, in 1806 when the United States was still young and rapidly growing westward, a horse path for postal riders was opened through the Creek Nation stretching from middle Georgia to costal Alabama.
+As the likelihood of another battle with Britain increased, the crucial need to quickly move troops to protect the American Gulf Coast was becoming more evident.
 In June 1810, Colonel Richard Sparks, the commanding officer of Fort Stoddert located in Mobile County, Alabama, was ordered by U.S. Secretary of War William Eustis to inspect and document these horse paths in order to mark a military road so that troops and supplies could be sent to defend the Gulf Coast.
 A second scouting party from Fort Stoddert was led by 1st Lieutenant John Roger Nelson Luckett who made the first significant survey for road construction in land that would later become Alabama.
-On July 11, 1811, Brigadier General Wade Hampton was directed to immediately begin construction of three wagon roads through the Creek Nation - the second of these roads became known as the Federal Road.
+On July 11, 1811, Brigadier General Wade Hampton was directed to immediately begin construction of three wagon roads through the Creek Nation - the second of these roads became known as the Federal Road; and

-- (2) With construction at last beginning in 1811, the "Old Federal Road" was built from west to east connecting Fort Stoddert to Fort Wilkinson, located near Milledgeville, Georgia. - (3) The Old Federal Road successfully connected Fort Stoddert to the Chattahoochee River.
+WHEREAS, with construction at last beginning in 1811, the "Old Federal Road" was built from west to east

+1 connecting Fort Stoddert to Fort Wilkinson, located near 2 Milledgeville, Georgia; and

+WHEREAS, The Old Federal Road successfully connected Fort Stoddert to the Chattahoochee River.
 At that point, the Federal Road merged with the earlier postal riders' horse path that linked Athens, Georgia, to New Orleans, Louisiana.
-This path quickly became a major travel route for pioneers to the area once known as the Old Southwest. - (4) From its start as a narrow horse path used to carry the mails, the Old Federal Road underwent great development and became a major military road connecting early American forts in the Creek Lands and the Mississippi Territory.
-Acting as the interstate highway of its day, when
+This path quickly became a major travel route for pioneers to the area once known as the Old Southwest; and

-- "Alabama Fever" raged through the Carolinas and Georgia, the Old Federal Road carried thousands of pioneers to the Old Southwest.
-As such, the Federal Road directly contributed to the dramatic increase in Alabama's population between 1810 and l820 with Alabama's population growing faster than that of either Mississippi or Louisiana during this time.
-Alabama continued out-distancing both Mississippi and Louisiana in population growth through 1850. - (5) The Federal Road became a well traveled stagecoach route for those going through Alabama.
-Nearly two centuries later, remnants of the Federal Road remain visible.
+WHEREAS, from its start as a narrow horse path used to carry the mails, the Old Federal Road underwent great development and became a major military road connecting early American forts in the Creek Lands and the Mississippi Territory.
+Acting as the interstate highway of its day, when "Alabama Fever" raged through the Carolinas and Georgia, the Old Federal Road carried thousands of pioneers to the Old Southwest.
+As such, the Federal Road directly contributed to the dramatic increase in Alabama's population between 1810 and 1820 with Alabama's population growing faster than that of either Mississippi or Louisiana during this time.
+Alabama continued out-distancing both Mississippi and Louisiana in population growth through 1850; and

+WHEREAS, the Federal Road became a well-traveled stagecoach route for those going through Alabama.
+Nearly two centuries later, remnants of the Federal Road remain visible; now therefore,